 Please note: This webpage will be updated as more information becomes available.

 Beginning Aug.
-13, the municipality will provide pre-packaged drinking water on Wednesdays and Sundays for individuals in need of potable water due to dry wells at five rural facilities across the municipality:
+13, the municipality will provide pre-packaged drinking water for residents in need of potable water due to dry wells.

 Station 39, 14 NS-336, Upper Musquodoboit